Broadcom Clarity vs. Tempo: Comparing enterprise SPM solutions

 Tempo Strategic Portfolio Management (SPM) provides a modular solution built natively for Atlassian and Jira environments.

 Many enterprise teams already run delivery in Jira.
-Tempo connects to that work directly – pulling time logged, resource usage, and issue progress into portfolio views – so leadership sees what's actually happening as it happens.
+Tempo connects to that work directly – pulling time logged, resource usage, and issue progress into portfolio views – so leadership sees what's happening as it happens.

-Some research indicates that only 15% of organizations are effective at resource and capacity planning.
+According to Gartner research, only 15% of organizations are effective at resource and capacity planning.
 For most PMOs, that gap is a data problem – and it gets worse when execution data lives in Jira but portfolio reporting lives somewhere else.

 Pros and cons of Broadcom Clarity